from matplotlib import pyplot as plt

 https://[USERNAME].github.io/[REPOSITORY NAME]

-directory will be automatically uploaded and publishedTo add new posts, simply add a file in the _posts
+_posts directory will be automatically uploaded and publishedTo add new posts, simply add a file in the _posts directory that:

 These are just normal PNG images — we can use Markdown's syntax for embedding images.